-The term “scope of practice” is used to define the actions, procedures, etc. that are permitted by law for a specific profession.
-It is restricted to what the law permits based on specific experience and educational qualifications.
-It is imperative that you know your duties as a nurse, but the scope of practice of the others which make up a part of your nursing team providing patient care.
+It is imperative that you know not only your scope of practice.
+You should also know the scope of practice of the others who make up a part of your nursing team and provide patient care.
 Remember, if you delegate an activity or task to another caregiver, you remain accountable for the delegation in terms of its appropriateness.
-Most, if not all Boards of Nursing in the United States, have information available on their websites with regards to the laws and rules which govern nursing practice, legal standards/scope of practice, etc.

-- Define the issue.
-You must clarify what the specific activity or task entails, and obtain any additional information that you may need, such as facility policies or procedures.
+You must clarify what the specific activity or task entails.
+Obtain any additional information that you may need, such as facility policies or procedures.
 You must also conduct a self-assessment with regards to your own skills and abilities, and your documented competency to perform the task.
 If you question your abilities, you must express this concern to the appropriate supervisor/staff person.

-What may be common practice in a facility may not be appropriate or legal.
+What may be common practice in a facility may not be always appropriate or legal.
 For example, LPNs in a facility may do independent assessments and care planning without collaboration with the RNs, and may have done so for years.
-In most, if not all jurisdictions, this would be beyond the scope of practice for LPNs.
+In some jurisdictions, this would be beyond the scope of practice for LPNs.

-- Make the decision.
 Following consideration of the elements as stated above, you must also decide whether you are willing to accept the consequences of your actions as a nurse.
 If you are not, do not perform the activity or task.
 Only do the task after determining the following:

 If a reasonably prudent nurse with similar education and experience would perform the task